-But there are challenges, as the information collected by such connected devices will often belong to tions already available in the market have sought to collect their own data or make use of publicly available information.
+In response, some of the solutions already available in the market have sought to collect their own data or make use of publicly available information.
 The latter has been the strategy of Concirrus, an insurtech that is working on IoT capabilities with the likes of Marsh, Chaucer, Antares, Trans Re and other players.